 Image Credits: Jimmy Dean on Unsplash

 Eid celebrations will last for four to five days, and an important part of celebrating the festival involves the Qurbani sacrifice according to Islamic tradition.
-Eid ul-Adha is celebrated by sacrificing livestock animals such as cows, goats or sheep to honor Ibrahim’s obedience.
+Eid al-Adha is celebrated by sacrificing livestock animals such as cows, goats or sheep to honor Ibrahim’s obedience.
 The meat will then be cooked and shared in a big family meal, and will also be distributed among the poor.
 Additionally, giving to charity is also encouraged during this time.

 Cover Image Credit: David Rodrigo on Unsplash